Bo0sted/phasmophobia-stopwatch-timer/README.md

 - Your settings are automatically handled in tbe background.
 No need to ever save or load any settings.
 - This program remembers window placements.
 Meaning once you pick a spot for your timer and system clock, the windows will always return to that spot when you launch it the next time.

+## Why so many customizations??
+Well if its gonna be sitting on your screen all the time it might as well look pretty, right?

 ## Breakdown of the backend
 - Written in pure C++ using the lovely Qt framework to make this app cross platform* (for the most part, see caveats)
 - Multi-threaded design to ensure the time is never delayed and user interface is responsive and fluid.